alargam/Super-Resolution-Generative-Adversarial-Networks-SRGAN-/README.md

 The project data and codes are arranged in the following manner:

 ```
-├── assets                              <- directory for repository image assets
+├── Image                               <- directory for repository image
 ├── data                                <- directory for project data
+├── code                                <- directory for data processing and model training scripts
     ├── train_images.pkl                <- list of image paths used for training the model
     ├── val_images.pkl                  <- list of image paths for testing the model
-├── scripts                             <- directory for data processing and model training scripts
     ├── custom_loss.py                  <- script to compute custom loss for generator model
-    ├── make_dataset.py                 <- script to donwaload the dataset from kaggle
+    ├── make_dataset.py                 <- script to donwaload the dataset
     ├── model_architecture.py           <- script to define the generator and discriminator model architecture
     ├── model_metrics.py                <- script to calculate metrics
     ├── prepare_data.py                 <- script to preprocess data and create train and val data loaders